carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 Just a reminder that we’ll be meeting on [ DATE AND TIME IN UTC ONLY ].
 You should have a Google Calendar invite for the meeting with connection information.
-You can double check the meeting time in your local time zone by following this link.
+You can double-check the meeting time in your local time zone by following this link.

 [ NAME OF CHAIR ] has prepared an agenda for our meeting.
 Please review